opf/openproject/docs/faq/README.md

 If in doubt on how you should start, you can also just [contact us](https://www.openproject.org/contact-us/).

+### How can I receive support?

+We offer our Professional Support for Enterprise on-premises users and Enterprise cloud users.
+Please write an email to support@openproject.com.

+If you use the Community Edition please feel free to use our [forums](https://community.openproject.org/projects/openproject/forums) for exchange with other users.

+To learn more about OpenProject and how its features work please have a look at [this FAQ](#how-can-i-learn-more-about-openproject-and-how-to-use-it).

 ### Do you support Univention users?

 If you're an Enterprise on-premises user you're eligible for Professional Support.
 However, we can't support you in all Univention-related topics (e.g. server not reachable, authentication setup, ...).